Things To Tell Your Houston Divorce Lawyer

 Legal And Criminal History

 An lawyer should know any available information about an individual’s legal or criminal history and the individual’s former spouse’s legal and criminal history.
 While legal counsel is essential to mount a strong defense concerning an individual’s own criminal history, a lawyer is also helpful in using a former’s spouse’s criminal history to weaken an opposing party’s case.
 One example of how individuals might defend a criminal charge is by raising a Fifth Amendment defense regarding the issue.
 It is also critical for a family law lawyer to know whether an individual had another lawyer for the case at hand and what might have happened between the individual and the other lawyer to end the relationship.

 Another essential issue of which individuals must inform legal counsel is whether Child Protective Services was ever called on the individual.
 Talented legal representation will know how to craft a strong defense regarding this matter and also how to demonstrate that the individual’s behavior has changed for the better.
 An individual must also inform a lawyer whether the individual has any other children even if those children do not live with the individual and the individual does not financially support these children.

 How Legal Counsel Can Help

-While individuals might feel hesitant disclosing some personal information to legal counsel, the best strategy is to inform an attorney about these issue in an initial consultation to make sure that the attorney has ample time to help craft a strong defense.
-Retaining the services of a talented Houston divorce attorney at Conner & Lindamood, P.C. can help ensure that any potentially difficult issues are successfully navigated during a divorce or custody issue.
+While individuals might feel hesitant disclosing some personal information to legal counsel, the best strategy is to inform a lawyer about these issue in an initial consultation to make sure that the lawyer has ample time to help craft a strong defense.
+Retaining the services of a talented Houston divorce lawyer at Lindamood & Robinson, P.C. can help ensure that any potentially difficult issues are successfully navigated during a divorce or custody issue.